Kick-My-Bot/slate/source/index.html.md

   };

 ```
-In most cases, your window's configuration will be handled by the Kick My Bot team. <br/>
+In most cases, your window's configuration will be handled by the KMB Labs team. <br/>
 They will provide you with a `projectKey` that can be used to display your chat window with a setting built for your website.
 You can set it inside the `config` object.
 <br/> It is however possbile for you to set up a custom configuration.
 Refer to <b>CASE 2</b> for more details.
 <br/>